reqnroll/Reqnroll/docs/Guides/UpgradeSpecFlow3To4.md

 ### Cucumber Expression step definition skeletons

-From v4 SpecFlow will by default generate step definition skeletons (snippets) for the new steps.
+From v4 Reqnroll will by default generate step definition skeletons (snippets) for the new steps.
 So in case you write a new step as

 ```
 When I have 42 cucumbers in my belly
 ```

-SpecFlow will suggest the step definition to be:
+Reqnroll will suggest the step definition to be:

 ```
 [When("I have {int} cucumbers in my belly")]